-10.5 Indigenous achievements and contributions during the 19th and 20th centuries

-Despite the official government discrimination and control that affected most aspects of their lives, Aborigines and Torres Strait Islanders participated in and contributed to Australian society in many ways during the 19th and 20th centuries.
+11.5 Indigenous achievements and contributions during the 19th and 20th centuries control that affected most aspects of their lives, Aborigines and Torres Strait Islanders participated in and contributed to Australian society in many ways during the 19th and 20th centuries.
 They were employed on cattle stations and other farms, and in other industries including fishing and timber milling.
 Despite discrimination and bans, many Indigenous Australians also fought in World War I and World War II.
-The period between these wars was particularly significant for Indigenous Australians, as it was during this time that many began to excel in areas of public life such as art
+The period between these wars was particularly significant for Indigenous Australians, as it was during this time that many began to excel in areas of public life such as art and sport.